ezlivincoaching/resistance-recode/chapters/AccidentalDiscovery.md

 # The Accidental Discovery

-*My story • From chronic pain to consciousness engineering • How a Navy engineer ended up exploring sacred geometry • The framework found me, not the other way around*
+*My story • From chronic pain to consciousness engineering • How a Navy sailor ended up exploring sacred geometry • The framework found me, not the other way around*

 ---